-Featuring more than 19,000 works that span seven curatorial departments, the High's collection reflects a broad spectrum of media and cultures and boasts particular strengths.
+Featuring more than 20,000 works that span seven curatorial departments, the High's collection reflects a broad spectrum of media and cultures and boasts particular strengths.
 Among these are superior holdings of American, African, and European art, an important historic decorative arts and international contemporary design department, prominent holdings of modern and contemporary art, and a renowned photography department.
 In addition to stewarding one of the largest concentrations of vintage civil rights-era prints in the United States, in 1996, the High launched its "Picturing the South" program to commission emerging and established photographers to create new work inspired by the Southern landscape.
 The folk and self-taught department is recognized as one of the most significant of its type at a public institution, with extensive representation of art of the American South.

-Since the opening of the Richard Meier-designed Stent Family Wing in 1983, the High has launched a series of focused initiatives that have brought hundreds of exceptional works of art into the museum's collection, increasing both the quality and diversity of its holdings while ensuring their care for future generations.
+Since the opening of the Richard Meier-designed Stent Family Wing in 1983, the High has brought thousands of exceptional works of art into the museum's collection, increasing both the quality and diversity of its holdings while ensuring their care for future generations.
 A 2005 campus expansion by Renzo Piano more than doubled the museum's footprint, allowing more of the collection to be displayed and interpreted.